Assessing the impact of Byzantine attacks on coupled phase oscillators: Introduction

 \section{Introduction}

-Networked systems where the interaction among the individual units is mediated through the perception each units have of its neighbors find numerous realizations both in natural and engineered systems~\cite{Pik03,strogatz2014nonlineardynamics}.
-For example, renewable energy sources such as solar panels or wind turbines typically read the voltage frequency on the grid and inject their power at this particular frequency~\cite{pattabiraman2018comparison}, or autonomous cars and drones being part of a larger vehicular platoon, where each component measures the distance between itself and its neighbors~\cite{8778746}.
+Networked systems where the interaction among the individual units is mediated through the perception each units have of its neighbors or via the exchange of a physical quantity find numerous realizations both in natural and engineered systems~\cite{Pik03,strogatz2014nonlineardynamics}.
+For example, traditional power plants having a rotating mass typically synchronize thanks to the flows of power they are exchanging, while renewable energy sources such as solar panels or wind turbines usually read the voltage frequency on the grid and inject their power at this particular frequency~\cite{pattabiraman2018comparison}.
+Another example are autonomous cars and drones being part of a larger vehicular platoon or swarm, where each component measures the distance between itself and its neighbors~\cite{8778746}.
 From this interaction, collective macroscopic phenomena emerge such as synchronization or consensus.
 Such coherent operational states are made possible thanks to the interplay between both the units' internal parameters and the coupling within them.
 Therefore, alterations or attacks of either the coupling within the interacting units or the units themselves might dramatically impact the whole state of the system and, thus, its good and desired functioning.
 Robustness of network-coupled dynamical system can be investigated from various points of view.
 One may consider the effect of input perturbation signals or noise on the overall stability of the system~\cite{Dev12,bamieh2013price,Pag17,doi:10.1063/5.0129123,Hin18}, or assess the vulnerabilities to line and node failure or removal~\cite{DELABAYS2022270}, and how such attacks may lead to cascades where, eventually, the operational state of the system is disrupted~\cite{crucitti2004model,PhysRevE.95.012315}.
 Another way to impact the stability of the system is by spoofing some components.
 Indeed, the collective state characterizing the stable state of coupled dynamical system essentially depends on the relative values of the degrees of freedom of each and every interacting elements~\cite{strogatz2014nonlineardynamics,Str04}.
 Therefore, if one or a subset of these degrees of freedom can be controlled or spoofed, then one may globally impact the collective behavior of the system and, potentially, disrupt it~\cite{8320800}.
 In this manuscript, we investigate the latter scenario where an attacker has the ability to control a single degree of freedom, i.e. a single unit, of a system of networked oscillators, which is often referred to as a \textit{Byzantine attack}~\cite{lamport1982byzantine}.
 Such situation could take place, for example, in the formation of vehicular platoons or swarming robots where some attacker controls some sensors or the shared information.
-This problem has been previously investigated for pulse-coupled oscillators where Ref.~\cite{8320800} showed that synchronization is still achievable despite Byzantine type attacks.
+This problem has been previously investigated for pulse-coupled oscillators where Ref.~\cite{8320800} showed that synchronization is still achievable despite Byzantine type of attacks.
 The resilience to such malicious attacks of discrete consensus algorithm including mobile agent has been explored in Ref.~\cite{8013830}.
-Detection and mitigation of false data injection in controlled networked systems in general, and microgrids has recently attracted an increasing interest~\cite{10.1145/2185505.2185515,8260848,8894512}.
-Less has been done on the effect of Byzantine attack on the collective behavior of phase coupled oscillators, which are directly related to integrator dynamics describing e.g. vehicular platoon formation~\cite{li2015overview}.
+Detection and mitigation of false data injection in controlled networked systems in general, and microgrids has recently attracted an increasing interest~\cite{10114521855052185515,8260848,8894512}.
+Less has been done on the effect of Byzantine attack on the collective behavior of phase-coupled oscillators, which are directly related to integrator dynamics describing e.g. vehicular platoon formation~\cite{li2015overview}.